mattlianje/cb/README.md

 ```

 ## Of note
-There is already a rich tradition of programs which scan JVM classpaths ([ClassGraph](https://github.com/classgraph/classgraph), [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html), [Spring component-scan](https://docs.spring.io/spring-framework/reference/core/beans/classpath-scanning.html)), then
+There is already a rich tradition of programs which scan JVM classpaths ([ClassGraph](https://github.com/classgraph/classgraph), [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html), [Spring component-scan](https://docs.spring.io/spring-framework/reference/core/beans/classpath-scanning.html), etc), then
 let your perform [ArchUnit](https://github.com/TNG/archUnit)-like assertions to enforce invariants and "unit test your code structure".

-Whilst cb lets you do the afore... it really is just a modest ClassGraph wrapper which puts novel emphasis on:
+Whilst **cb** lets you do the afore... it really is just a modest ClassGraph wrapper which puts novel emphasis on:
 - Scala ergonomics
 - Typed retrieval of instances